 This process becomes even more complex when people try to tailor a life insurance policy toward different purposes such as estate planning, business situations or unique family circumstances.

-Misperceptions about costs are also a major obstacle for people, according to the 2017 Insurance Barometer Study by LIMRA and Life Happens.
-The study found that about 74 percent of people overestimate the cost of a policy.
-So while they may not see the value in foregoing some current expenses to pay the high perceived costs of policy premiums, they may have more money to buy insurance than they expect.
+Misperceptions about costs are also a major obstacle for people, according to the 2021 Insurance Barometer Study by LIMRA and Life Happens.
+The study found that about more than half of people overestimate the cost of a policy.
+So, while they may not see the value in foregoing some current expenses to pay the high perceived costs of policy premiums, they may have more money to buy insurance than they expect.
 (Get your own life insurance quote)